iEDI-hnet/FastSeriesDoc/Writerside/topics/getting-started/Installation.md

 When all work is done inside your company and remote users connects through a VPN then a local network server is the best installation type.

 > %product% performs just as fast on a hosted database as on a local server.
-> This is due to all client PC's having their own replicated search index.
-{style="note"}

 ## Hosted solution?

-The easiest way to get started is using a hosted database and image repository.

-<tooltip term="iEDI.com">iEDI.com</tooltip>, the developers of %product%, also offers ready-made database and image repository hosting
-which you enable directly from inside %product%.
+[iEDI.com](https://iedi.com/), the developers of %product%, also offers ready-made database and image repository hosting which you enable directly from inside %product%.

 On iEDI you'll get a 10GB free tier and for many companies this is a good start.